TUM-NLP/llms-limited-resources2025/README.md

 Notes:
 - The licences in both subfolders differ.
 - External datasets can be used on top of the provided corpora.
-For fairness and reproducibility, they should, however, be publicly available
+For fairness and reproducibility, they should, however, be publicly available.

 ## Evaluation Methods